 In this series of articles, we interview some of our previous graduates, and ask them what it was like, first hand, to make the decision to apply, how they achieved success on their course and their top advice for what to expect on the CertTESOL.

 Before joining the CertTESOL course in 2015, Anu was working as a research consultant and looking after a young child.
 For her, the CertTESOL course gave her access to a fulfilling and flexible profession.
-When she left the course, she was hoping to get a good foot in the door to local school system and now she is currently work 6 hours days, three days a week at two local kindergartens, something that would have been unthinkable in her previous career.
+When she left the course, she was hoping to get a good foot in the door to local school system and now she is currently working 6 hours days, three days a week at two local kindergartens, something that would have been unthinkable in her previous career.

 Here she shares with us her top suggestions for maximising your opportunities for success on the CertTESOL course....

-As a rookie teacher, I was having limited success finding good English teaching jobs in Hong Kong.
+As a rookie teacher, I was having limited success finding good TEFL teaching jobs in Hong Kong.
 A teacher friend mentioned in passing about how the CertTESOL had helped her increase her hourly rate and I enrolled into it right away!
 I had no idea what to expect, but by the first 24 hours I realised that it was going to be no piece of cake.
 I considered dropping out but the thought of losing HKD 25,000 gave me a heartburn, so I decided that I had to stick it out.
 I cleared my schedule (this included having 8 hours of sleep) and got to work: TESOL work.
 Surprisingly I got through and even did well on a few of the courses (pigs do fly!!!).

 So, post-facto I decided to put down some tips I wish someone had told me about surviving the TESOL.